Dave-team/Knowledge-base/Principles.md

     - Find and watch interesting documentaries and films: Reddit and Google
     - Explore more music: Spotify playlists, Reddit, forums
     - Read fiction and short stories
-    - Read about lots of different topics
+    - Learn about lots of different topics: psychology, design, biology, history
     - Watch and learn more about comedians
     - Work on projects
     - Pick up calming hobbies: puzzles, video games, colouring books, play an instrument, chess